MicrosoftDocs/power-automate-docs/articles/process-advisor-issues.md

 ## Unable to access process advisor

-If you cannot see process advisor in Power Automate, receive error messages, or if you can’t access the home page, verify the following:
+If you can't see process advisor in Power Automate, receive error messages, or if you can’t access the home page, verify that:

 - You have a Power Automate License.